A New Call to Action

 - The Arc is calling on people with I/DD and their families to tell your stories.
 Tell your neighbor, tell your friend, tell your congressman.
 Tell your story on our website at www.thearc.org/sharewithus.

-- Participate in The Arc’s social media contest, by submitting a brief story and photo or video on The Arc’s Facebook fan page (facebook.com/thearcus) now through August 14, 2011 that chronicles the success, as well as the challenges faced, by people with I/DD.
+- Participate in The Arc’s social media contest, by submitting a brief story and photo or video on The Arc’s Facebook fan page (facebook.com/thearcus) that chronicles the success, as well as the challenges faced, by people with I/DD.

 Out of the shadows … into the voting booth

-In preparation for the November 6, 2012 election, there’s a lot of work to do to put the issues and concerns of people with I/DD on the agenda of all candidates for public office.
+In preparation for elections, there’s a lot of work to do to put the issues and concerns of people with I/DD on the agenda of all candidates for public office.
 The Arc is calling on people with I/DD and their families to:

 - Visit and deliver a message to their Member of Congress at their district offices and in Washington, DC that Congress shouldn’t try to balance the budget on the backs of people with I/DD.